Bedwetting, or nocturnal enuresis, is when a child wets the bed at night, more than twice a month, after age 5 or 6.

 There are 2 types of bedwetting.

-- Primary enuresis -- children who have never been consistently dry at night.
-This usually occurs when the body makes more urine overnight than the bladder can hold, and the child does not wake up when the bladder is full.
+- Primary enuresis.
+Children who have never been consistently dry at night.
+This most often occurs when the body makes more urine overnight than the bladder can hold, and the child does not wake up when the bladder is full.
 The child's brain has not learned to respond to the signal that the bladder is full.
 It is not the child's or the parent's fault.
 This is the most common reason for bedwetting.

 While less common, physical causes of bedwetting may include: